statiqdev/Website/input/framework/pipelines/defining-pipelines.md

 # Adding Pipelines

 You can add pipelines to an [engine](xref:execution#engine) directly using it's `Pipelines` property, but the easiest way to add and manipulate pipelines is [through the bootstrapper](xref:adding-pipelines).

+# Naming Pipelines

+Several mechanisms for adding pipelines infer the pipeline name from the class name if you don't provide an explicit name.
+If you want to define a different name for a pipeline, you can implement the `INamedPipeline` interface which contains a `PipelineName` property.